clusterpedia-io/website/content/en/docs/usage/access-clusterpedia.md

 * `ClusterSynchroManager` manages the `PediaCluster` resource in the *master cluster*, connects to the specified cluster through the `PediaCluster` authentication information, and synchronizes the corresponding resources in real time.
 * `APIServer` also listens to the `PediaCluster` resource in the *master cluster* and provides complex search for resources in a **compatible Kubernetes OpenAPI** manner based on the resources synchronized by the cluster.

-Also, the `Clusterpedia APIServer` will be registered to the *master cluster* APIServer in the way of [aggregation API](https://kubernetes.io/zh/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation), so that we can access Clusterpedia through the same entry as the master cluster.
+Also, the `Clusterpedia APIServer` will be registered to the *master cluster* APIServer in the way of [Aggregation API](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation), so that we can access Clusterpedia through the same entry as the master cluster.

 ## Resources and [Collection Resource](../../concepts/collection-resource)
 Clusterpedia APIServer will provide two different resources to search under Group - *pedia.clusterpedia.io*: